twolfson/if-i-were-to-build-a-startup-web-app/README.md

 TODO: Fill in tl;dr with more info as we decide on things
 TODO: Have this act as a table of contents

-1. First, MVP product without web app
+1. First, MVP without web app
 2. Then:
     - No Docker
     - Django
+        - TODO: Talk through languages
+        - TODO: Talk through serverless options
     - PostgreSQL
     - Bootstrap??
 Tailwind??
     - React but not for HTTP